International Paper

 131. Commitment to human rights applies to all suppliers?

-The company only states that suppliers must follow the law on human rights.
+The company only states a general statement that suppliers must follow the law on human rights.
 However, no commitment to respect human rights could be found.

 -